vishvAsa/rAmAnujIyam/tattvam/yAmunaH/Agama-prAmANyam/sarva-prastutiH/02_uttara-paxaH/04_siddha-vastuni_shabda-prAmANyam.md

 <details><summary>Buitenen</summary>

-The root-sense of the words being transitory, the statement itself cannot function as this means.141
+The root-sense of the words being transitory, the statement itself cannot function as this means.142
 Therefore the assertion that a language statement communicates as its proper meaning a kārya which exceeds this transitory root-sense, cannot be correct.
 </details>

 <details><summary>Buitenen - Note</summary>

-141: This is the Prābhākara view, which holds that in the injunction (niyoga) svargakāmo
-yajeta the sādhya (object to be realized) is not svarga,
-but the entire niyoga (cf. Prakaraṇapañcikā, p.
-190),
-so that the statement of the injunction would become the means (sādhana) to realize that sādhya, sc. the injunction.
+[142]: This is the Pribhikara view, which holds that in the injunction nijaga seargakāmo yajeta the sadhya (object to be realized) is not sparge, but the entire niyoga (cf. Prakarapapañcika, p.
+190), so that the statement of the injunction would become the means (sadhana) to realize that sadhya, sc. the injunction.
 </details>

 <details><summary>मूलम्</summary>